+What are the different types of lighting?
 What is task lighting?
 How to create accent lighting?
 What else is available besides ambient lighting?
 With so many different types of lighting available, it can get a little confusing when designing a lighting scheme for your home or office.
-Our guide explains the different types of lighting - ambient, task and accent, how to use them effectively, and which light fixtures to use create your desired lighting.
+Our guide explains the different types of lighting - ambient (or general), task and accent, how to use them effectively, and which light fixtures to use create your desired lighting.

 This is one of the most common types of lighting.
 Ambient light is a soft glow that blankets your space just enough for you to function without causing a harsh glare.
 In photography and cinematography, ambient light is considered the "natural light" within a room.
 In décor, ambient light is very similar, except you create the ambient light by making the room's lighting as natural and flat as possible.
 While ambient light is meant to get you safely from point A-to-B, it is not ideal for working closely with things or to highlight things around your space.

 This is a smaller more concentrated light.
 You want task lighting around when you’re working.
 In fact, some people call it office lighting.
 Task lighting is meant to help you see when you’re doing projects in which you need a finer light, such as, reading, cooking, writing, sewing and many other things.
 Task lighting only works well when it is used as a contrasting light.
-For example, if you have a low lit room with a desk lamp turned on, the light in that area will be more effective with less glare than if the entire room was lit with a brighter light.
+For example, if you have a low lit room with a swing arm lamp turned on over your desk, the light over the desk surface will be more effective with less glare or shadow-effect than if the entire room was lit with a brighter light.

 This is a very concentrated light with the intention of drawing the eye to its focal point.
 Accent lighting is a way of adding style and drama to your home.
 This will help you illuminate the pieces you want on display, while shadowing dull areas.
 People use accenting for wall washing, artwork, bookcase displays, pieces of furniture, collections and the general architecture of their homes.
 Outdoor accent lighting is when you highlight parts of the architecture of your home or yard.
 This is very popular during the holidays, especially Halloween and Christmas.

 For multiple types of lighting options consider using a light dimmer.
-Dimmers help achieve any mood or look you’re looking for at the push of a button.
+Dimmers help achieve any mood or look you’re looking for at the turn of a knob or push of a button.